Jewish Studies

 Career Outcomes

-As an interdisciplinary minor, which provides students with a rich background in global and transnational history, religion, culture and politics, Jewish Studies is the ideal complement to a number of majors across the arts, sciences and professional Schools.
+As an interdisciplinary minor, which provides students with a rich background in global and transnational history, religion, culture and politics.
 Whether you are a finance, religious studies, art, history or biology major, showing that you have the breadth of knowledge of global politics, culture and society is helpful in enriching your resumé and increasing your chances of admission to law, business or medical school.

 The Jewish Studies faculty includes a diverse variety of professors who teach different subjects, including history, religious studies, political science, music and creative arts and more.